 Interested in working in our lab?

 We are currently looking for motivated undergraduate and graduate students to join our research team.
 If you would like to learn about opportunities in our group, please email me at email@example.com to discuss your interests.
-Include a CV and mention specific topics you might be interested in studying, as well as a few sentences of relevant research or academic experience.
+Include a CV and academic transcript, mention specific topics you might be interested in studying, as well as a few sentences of relevant research or academic experience.